Interzone: celebrating 100 years of William S Burroughs

 The effort and enthusiasm never once waivered.
 The whole evening wreaked of passion, intelligence, fun and surrealism – much like the man himself.

-For further information about Guerrilla Zoo and future events visit here.
+For further information and future events visit Guerrilla Zoo’s website here.

 Watch William S Burroughs talking about his heroin addiction here: